Pre-supernova O-C shell mergers could produce more $^{44}\mathrm{Ti}$ than the explosion: Introduction

 Cassiopeia A \citep{iyudinCOMPTELObservations44Ti1994, grefenstetteAsymmetriesCorecollapseSupernovae2014, grefenstetteDistributionRadioactive44Ti2017} and SN 1987A \citep{grebenevHardXrayEmissionLines2012, boggs44TiGammarayEmission2015} both have asymmetric and clumpy distributions of \titanium[44].
-This may be a signature of the pre-explosive origin of \titanium[44] in an \oxygen[]-\carbon shell merger, as 3D hydrodynamic simulations show mergers have asymmetric and large-scale non-radial flows whose features could be preserved in the remnant \citep{andrassy3DHydrodynamicSimulations2020,yadavLargescaleMixingViolent2020,rizzutiShellMergersLate2024a,satoInhomogeneousStellarMixing2025}.
-Nucleosynthesis during mergers in these 3D macro physical flows diverges significantly from 1D stellar evolution predictions in the \oxygen[] shell \citep{yadavLargescaleMixingViolent2020, rizzutiShellMergersLate2024a,issaImpact3DMacro2025, issa3DMacroPhysics2025}.
+This may be a signature of the pre-explosive origin of \titanium[44] in an \oxygen[]-\carbon[] shell merger, as 3D hydrodynamic simulations show mergers have asymmetric and large-scale non-radial flows whose features could be preserved in the remnant \citep{andrassy3DHydrodynamicSimulations2020,yadavLargescaleMixingViolent2020,rizzutiShellMergersLate2024a,satoInhomogeneousStellarMixing2025}.
+Nucleosynthesis during mergers in these 3D macro physical flows diverges significantly from 1D stellar evolution predictions in the \oxygen[] shell \citep{yadavLargescaleMixingViolent2020, rizzutiShellMergersLate2024a,issaImpact3DMacrophysics2026, issa3DMacroPhysics2026}.

 In this study, we explore how pre-explosive nucleosynthesis of \titanium[44] and other radioactive isotopes depend on the mixing conditions during an \oxygen[]-\carbon[] shell merger as motivated by 3D hydrodynamic simulations.
-This Letter is organized as follows: \Sect{methods} provides an overview of the post-processed O-C shell conditions, \Sect{results} demonstrates how \titanium[44] is produced non-explosively and compares the production in the \oxygen[]-\carbon[] shell merger to explosive yields, and finally in \Sect{conclusions} we discuss the implications of these results for observations.
+This paper is organized as follows: \Sect{methods} provides an overview of the post-processed O-C shell conditions, \Sect{results} demonstrates how \titanium[44] is produced non-explosively and compares the production in the \oxygen[]-\carbon[] shell merger to explosive yields, and \Sect{conclusions} discusses the observational implications of the results.